MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugger-object-model-reference-time-travel-debugging.md

 The TTD Events Object contains an array of events in the TTD trace.

 **Events** - This process list of events in the trace.

-    Type             : ModuleLoaded [The type of the event.]
-        Length           : 0xc [Length - Property which returns the length of the string] Position         : 2:0 [Time Travel] [The position where the event happened.]
-        Sequence         : 0x2 [References the last position where this thread might have explicitly interacted with other threads.]
-        Steps            : 0x0 [Counts the steps (instructions) beyond the last thread sequencing event.]
-    Module           : Module C:\Users\DOMARS\Documents\Visual Studio 2015\Projects\CDog_Console\Debug\CDog_Console.exe at address 0X12B0000 with size 126976 [TTD-specific properties for a module.]
-        Name             : C:\Users\DOMARS\Documents\Visual Studio 2015\Projects\CDog_Console\Debug\CDog_Console.exe [The name of a module.]
-            Length           : 0x59 [Length - Property which returns the length of the string] Address          : 0x12b0000 [The address where the module was loaded.]
-        Size             : 0x1f000 [The size of the module in bytes.]
-        Checksum         : 0x0 [The checksum of the module.]
-        Timestamp        : 0x59b1cfa6 [The timestamp of the module.]

 ### TTD Events Type Object

 **Type** - The type of event.
 For example *ModuleLoaded* indicates that code module loaded.
 Contains: